 - Track 1 – Instrumentation, System Integration, Automation, Plant Case Studies, New Technologies, Optimization

-- Track 2 – SCADA in the Workplace , SCADA, HMI, Human Factors, Alarm Management
+- Track 2 – Future of Automation, SCADA, HMI, Human Factors, Alarm Management

 - Plant Tour of a local Water/Wastewater Facility